 Lasers for marking applications must meet a number of demands.
 Some typical ones are:

 - A certain optical peak intensity or fluence must be reached on the workpiece.
-(Marking processes often exhibit a certain threshold, below which no satisfactory result can be achieved, even with multiple pulses.
+Marking processes often exhibit a certain threshold, below which no satisfactory result can be achieved, even with multiple pulses.
 (That threshold value is strongly dependent on the physical mechanism used.)
 On thus requires some suitable combination of peak power or pulse energy and beam radius at the focus, and the pulse duration also has some influence.
-Tight focusing is also required for the sake of high resolution, and together with a reasonable working distance this means that high beam quality is needed.
+Tight focusing is also required for achieving high resolution, and together with a reasonable working distance this means that a sufficiently high beam quality is needed.
 In some cases, the limited effective Rayleigh length of the used beam makes it necessary to use positioning in three dimensions, making sure that the focus is on the workpiece.

-- For fast processing, the laser needs to offer a high enough pulse repetition rate, which together with the pulse energy means a certain average power.
+- For fast processing, the laser needs to offer a high enough pulse repetition rate, which together with the pulse energy implies a certain average power.
 (In certain regimes, the repetition rate of a Q-switched laser is limited by the possible average power, in other regimes by the laser dynamics or the achievable pulse duration.)

 - The cost of ownership must be moderate – not only in terms of installation cost, but also concerning lifetime and maintenance.

 - As industrial environments can be harsh, a robust laser design is essential for reliable operation.
 For example, the laser should tolerate some level of mechanical vibrations and of back-reflections of laser light.